Monday`s at typesofchicken.com are reserved for our weekly Pros & Cons articles concerning a particular chicken breed.

 It is important that they receive proper ventilation and have fresh water during the day.

-Also, some shade in your run can help them have easier summers and you to get more quality eggs from them.
+Also, some shade in your run can help them have easier summers and you get more quality eggs from them.

 FAQ